pimboden/RestAPI/README.md

 # RestAPI
-Just a scaffold for a Web APi with cors enable, IOC confifured.
+Just a scaffold for a Web APi with cors enabled, IOC confifured.
-Theses is to avoid doing the same tedious work everytime I need to start a new web api
+These is to avoid doing the same tedious work everytime I need to start a new web api